Can you fund my film?

 Do you have any jobs going?

-Any vacancies with SDI will be advertised on our Jobs page and promoted in SDI News.
+Any vacancies with SDI will be advertised on our Jobs page and promoted across SDI’s social channels.
+If you’d like to Volunteer for some of our activities, please register your interest.
 There are lots of other ways you can get involved with SDI, however, such as taking part in one of our Opportunities or attending one of our Events.
 We also house interns from time to time, so please get in touch if you are interested.

 How many films do you make a year?

-Annually we make four Bridging the Gap shorts and two This Is Scotland films, in addition to a number of short films produced as part of our Stories initiatives.
+Annually we make five Bridging the Gap shorts and three Right Here films, in addition to a number of short films produced as part of our Stories initiatives.
 Our features come out when they are ready, though we aim for one a year, more if we have supported filmmakers as Executive Producers.

 How come you don’t distribute every Scottish doc that comes out of Scotland?

 We do not have core funding to undertake a wider distribution of Scottish films.
 We aim to empower filmmakers by helping them learn about new models of distribution and marketing through our events and training opportunities, such as Make Your Market.